Standards, Principles and Indicators to navigate the jungle of science communication.

 |Impact||Your work will have a special merit if it triggers a significant and proven impact (social, practical, legal, etc.).
 You can achieve that by paying attention to real-life issues, what can be done about a given problem, potential solutions, etc.|

-The ENJOI Labs in Italy, Belgium, Spain, and Portugal will lead to the definitive list of ENJOI Standard, Principles and Indicators (SPIs) and the production of the ENJOI pilot tools.
+The ENJOI Labs in Italy, Belgium, Spain, and Portugal lead to the definitive list of ENJOI Standard, Principles and Indicators (SPIs) and the production of the ENJOI pilot tools.

-The final step will be to narrow down the list of Standard, Principles and Indicators to make them a practical and easy-to-use tool, leading to the ENJOI Manifesto for Outstanding Open Science Communication.
+The final step is to narrow down the list of Standard, Principles and Indicators to make them a practical and easy-to-use tool, leading to the ENJOI Manifesto for Outstanding Open Science Communication.
 With the ultimate goal of improving science communication by making it more consistently reliable, truthful, open and engaging.